mullak99/Networking_ACW/README.md

 - `-f <path>`: Path of the database file to save peoples names and locations
 - `-d`: Enable debug mode (verbosely shows what the client is doing)
 - `-w`: Opens the server in a WindowsForms window
+- `-v`: Outputs the current version and build date of LocationServer to Console

 P.S: If a `-f <path>` isn't provided the locations will only be stores in memory and will be deleted on server close.